Counting Distinct Elements in the Turnstile Model with Differential Privacy under Continual Observation: Event-level privacy lower bound

-\begin{proof}[Proof of Lemma~\ref{lem:innerprod_reduction}] Algorithm $\mathcal{A}$ is $(\eps,\delta)$-event-level-DP because $\cM$ is $(\eps,\delta)$-event-level-DP and changing a record of the dataset $\dset$ corresponds to changing a single entry of the stream $\dstream$, and more specifically, an entry of the stream $z^{(0)}$ constructed in \Step{construct_x1} of Algorithm~\ref{alg:innerprodred}.
+\begin{proof}[Proof of \Lem{innerprod_reduction}] Algorithm $\mathcal{A}$ is $(\eps,\delta)$-event-level-DP because $\cM$ is $(\eps,\delta)$-event-level-DP and changing a record of the dataset $\dset$ corresponds to changing a single entry of the stream $\dstream$, and more specifically, an entry of the stream $z^{(0)}$ constructed in \Step{construct_x1} of \Alg{innerprodred}.

 We are left to prove the accuracy of $\cA$.
 Fix queries $q^{(1)},\dots,q^{(k)} \in \{0,1\}^n$.
 First, observe that $z^{(0)}$ is constructed so that $\dset$ is its stream indicator vector.
 Similarly, observe that for all $j \in [k]$ , the stream $z^{(j)}$ is constructed so that $q^{(j)}$ is the indicator vector for $z^{(j)}[1:n]$, namely, the first half of $z^{(j)}$.